KaiWalter/ancientITguyBlog/func_sf_containers/part1.md

 ## WebHost v1 as Service Fabric application

 I invested some time into this before containers were available on Service Fabric.
 Forking the WebJobs Scripts SDK / Functions v1 I tried to adapt the code so that it can run as a native Service Fabric application.
-Too much work.
-Lacking knowledge on my end to succeed.
+I abandoned this approach: too much work and lacking knowledge on my end to succeed.

-I managed to get  a [Functions console host as Guest executable hosted in Service Fabric](https://github.com/KaiWalter/azure-webjobs-sdk-script-console-host-in-servicefabric) but that did not help I really needed the WebHost.
+On the way I managed to get  a [Functions console host as Guest executable hosted in Service Fabric](https://github.com/KaiWalter/azure-webjobs-sdk-script-console-host-in-servicefabric) but that did not help - I really needed the WebHost.

 ## WebHost v1 as container in Service Fabric

 Fortunately around fall 2017 containers got supported in SF and I was able to bake [the v1 WebHost into a Windows container](https://github.com/KaiWalter/azure-webjobs-sdk-script-webhost-in-container).

-Finally with this approach Functions hosted in this pattern could exist as first class citizens in the virtual network and we were able to migrated existing stateless Service Fabric applications into these Functions to achieve one common programming model.
+Finally with this approach Functions hosted in this pattern could exist as first class citizens in the virtual network and we were able to migrate stateless Service Fabric applications mentioned above into Functions to achieve one common programming model.
 Also a lot of "jump" APIs (bridging from Functions in public Consumption or App Service Plan into the private virtual network) we hosted in API Management could be removed.

 ----